 Depending on the results of the individual tests, other examinations may be performed, possibly including measurement of electrical activity in the brain (electroencephalography, EEG), muscle activity (electromyography, EMG) or nerve conductivity (electroneurography, ENoG).
-Imaging techniques such as ultrasound, (CT) or (MRI) may also be used.
+Imaging techniques such as ultrasound, computed tomography (CT) or magnetic resonance imaging (MRI) may also be used.
 Sometimes a lumbar puncture (spinal tap) is necessary to take a sample of your cerebrospinal fluid (CSF).

 Andreae S. Lexikon der Krankheiten und Untersuchungen.
 Stuttgart: Thieme; 2008.